peter-ha/qtworldsummit2019-presentation/presentation/qtws-qskinny.md

 # Why create QSkinny?

-[remove - QtWidgets: only software rendering
-- QtQuickControls 1: performance issues
+- performance
-- QtQuickControls 2: only extensible from QML]
+- pure C++

-- ### performance: TQC: replacing QML with C++ in controls (QQC1 -> QQC2); same solution is true for application code; let programmer decide what to write in QML and what in C++
+^ performance (1): TQC: replacing QML with C++ in controls (QQC1 -> QQC2).
+Same solution is true for application code. let programmer decide what to write in QML and what in C++.
+We're going to see later: QQC2 are not really extensible.
-- C++: no bridging to QML needed
-- C++ tooling, debugging etc.
-- C++: personal preference
-- performance (startup, memory, property binding changes (deferred updates etc.)?
+^ performance (2): startup, memory, property binding changes (deferred updates etc.).
+Quite some work on QML is going into making it faster (QML compiler, direct binding etc.).
+With C++/QSkinny there is not much overhead to begin with.
+^ C++ no bridging to QML needed, tooling (address sanitizers, refactoring, other IDEs except QtCreator, auto test coverage, static code checkers), debugging etc., personal preference.
+Quite some work from the Qt Company is going into tooling for QML; with C++ you get this for free.

 ^ ... as in: Why was it created?
 ^ Qt 5.3: V4 not fast enough